 - Battery lifespan refers to the amount of time your phone’s battery lasts until it needs to be replaced.

 While this new iPhone is already fortified with a great battery life, it doesn’t denote it would stay in the same eminence especially as it ages.
-Read on to learn more about your iPhone’s battery technology and get the most out of it throughout its lifespan and beyond.
+Read on to learn more about your iPhone’s battery technology, maximize iPhone 6s Plus battery life and get the most out of it throughout its lifespan and beyond.

 Proper Charging and Regular Monitoring your iPhone 6s Plus Battery